eustomadew/eustomadew.github.io/content/posts/Education/index.md

 **University of Science and Technology of China** (USTC), Hefei, Anhui, P.R.
 China

-- Ph.D. in Computer Science and Technology (Sept 2016 - Nov 2020)
+- Ph.D. in Computer Science and Technology (Sept 2016--Nov 2020)
-- Master student in Computer Science and Technology (Sept 2014 - Aug 2016)
+- Master student in Computer Science and Technology (Sept 2014--Aug 2016)
 - School of Computer Science and Technology
-- Overall GPA 3.65 (Grade 86.87)
+- Overall GPA 3.65/4.3 (Grade 86.87)
 - Ranking 2/37 (10/114 as a master student)
 <!--
 - Overall GPA 3.65 (Grade 86.87), Ranking 2/37 (10/114 as a master student)